vncloudsco/nginx-love-dev/apps/docs/guide/introduction.md

 # Introduction

-nginx-love is a comprehensive management platform for Nginx and ModSecurity.
+Nginx waf is a comprehensive management platform for Nginx and ModSecurity.
 It provides a user-friendly web interface to manage Nginx configurations, SSL certificates, ModSecurity rules, and monitor server performance.

-## What is nginx-love?
+## What is nginx waf?

-nginx-love is designed to simplify the management of Nginx web servers with the following key features:
+Nginx waf is designed to simplify the management of Nginx web servers with the following key features:

 - **Domain Management**: Easily add, configure, and manage Nginx domains
 - **SSL Certificate Management**: Automate SSL certificate issuance and renewal with Let's Encrypt